jsx-eslint/eslint-plugin-react/docs/rules/prefer-stateless-function.md

 * methods/properties other than `displayName`, `propTypes`, `render` and useless constructor (same detection as ESLint [no-useless-constructor rule](http://eslint.org/docs/rules/no-useless-constructor))
 * instance property other than `this.props` and `this.context`
+* extension of `React.PureComponent` ()
 * presence of `ref` attribute in JSX
 * `render` method that return anything but JSX: `undefined`, `null`, etc. (only in React <15.0.0, see [shared settings](https://github.com/yannickcr/eslint-plugin-react/blob/master/README.md#configuration) for React version configuration)

-If none of these 4 elements are found, the rule will warn you to write this component as a pure function.
+If none of these elements are found, the rule will warn you to write this component as a pure function.

-The following pattern is considered warnings:
+The following pattern is considered a warning:

 ```js
 var Hello = React.createClass({